pollfish/android-admob-adapter/README.md

 # Pollfish Android AdMob Mediation Adapter

-AdMob mediation adapter for android apps looking to load and show Rewarded Surveys from Pollfish in the same waterfall with other Rewarded Ads.
+AdMob Mediation Adapter for Android apps looking to load and show Rewarded Surveys from Pollfish in the same waterfall with other Rewarded Ads.

 ### Step 1: Add Pollfish AdMob Adapter to your project